Laser Tattoo Removal FAQ

 Can I have a tattoo over an area that has had laser removal?

 Yes you can.
-At our Worcester Tattoo Studio, we use laser removal a lot when asked for cover ups.
+The professional staff at Worcester Tattoo Studio use laser removal a lot when asked for cover ups.
 The process can be used to lighten an area all the way up to being fully removed.
 This gives us many more options when it comes to the actual cover up process.
 You must wait a minimum of 3 months after your last removal session before having the area tattooed to ensure it is fully healed.

 Tagged in: tattoos